Noroff-Fagskole/OSL-JS-Frameworks-Module-Assignment-3/README.md

 - Clicking on `product` link should redirect to a "/admin/edit/{id}" route that populates a form.

 - The form should allow editing of the `title` , `price` and `desciption` .

+> You may use an old Strapi instance from a past eksamin and you can deploy strapi for free to Heroku [https://strapi.io/blog/deploying-a-strapi-api-on-heroku](https://strapi.io/blog/deploying-a-strapi-api-on-heroku).
+Use **SQLite DB**!

 ---